ORCohen-il/Search_for_repositories_on_GitHub/README.md

-# Searching repositories in Github
+# Searching repositories on Github

 ## Here are some brief explanations on how to run the project..